ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v1/README.md

 # CKEditor 4 React Integration - v1

 <info-box warning="">
-	**There is a newer version of React Integration available!** This version will be receiving important fixes only.
-We strongly encourage everyone to migrate to {@link guide/dev/integration/react/v2/README#migration-from-v1-to-v2 v2}.
+	**There is a newer version of React Integration available!** This version is not maintained anymore.
+We strongly encourage everyone to migrate to {@link guide/dev/integration/react/latest/README#migration-from-v1 latest version}.
 </info-box>

 <info-box info="">
 	This feature is provided through the <a href="https://www.npmjs.com/package/ckeditor4-react"><code>ckeditor4-react</code> npm package</a>.
 </info-box>

 CKEditor 4 offers a native React integration through the CKEditor 4 React component.
 It provides a deep integration of CKEditor 4 and React that lets you use the native features of the WYSIWYG editor inside a React component.
-The CKEditor 4 React component is compatible with React v16.0.x and higher.
-However, for React 16.8 or higher we strongly advise to use {@link guide/dev/integration/react/v2/README CKEditor 4 React Integration - v2}
+The CKEditor 4 React component is compatible with React v16.
+However, we strongly advise to use {@link guide/dev/integration/react/latest/README latest version}

 ## Basic Usage